Great news for members: St. Charles Health system stays in-network. Learn more

 Medicare Prescription Payment Plan

 If you select this payment option, each month you'll continue to pay your plan premium (if you have one), and you'll get a separate bill from us to pay for your prescription drugs (instead of paying the pharmacy).
-There's no cost to participate in the Medicare Prescription Payment Plan.

 What to know before participating